 4. Emotional Physical & Mental Abuse

-There may be a point where spouses resort to physical, emotional and mental abuse.
-Any such acts are unacceptable in any relationships.
-When couples perform such acts, it may be the result of any internal issues.
+There may be a point where spouses resort to physical, emotional, and mental abuse.
+Any such acts are unacceptable in any relationship.
+When couples perform such acts, it may be the result of internal issues.
 As couples, you must acknowledge this and resolve the issue through counseling or therapy.
 Otherwise, this may turn out to be a justifiable reason behind divorce.

-Islamic principles states that – “There shall be no inflicting of harm to oneself or any other fellow human being”
+Islamic principles state that – “There shall be no inflicting of harm to oneself or any other fellow human being”